 There is not an either/or question!
 Virtual events are growing rapidly in both quantity & quality.
 In-person events will always have their own value, however, now they can be augmented with the virtual version that provides a broader experience & reach.
 Understanding the pros and cons of virtual events is essential and will help in making an informed choice.

-The “Wow” factor.
 It can be hard to reproduce.
 For many, another part of it is the eagerness to see what’s new and making a splash in their industry.
 Online events can sometimes lack that sense of amazement.
 But it’s not all bad.
 Thanks to virtual technology, there is a flip side and the chance to turn this con into a pro.

-Lack of face-to-face interactions.
 One of the biggest advantages of live industry events isn’t the content but the simple human interactions.
 At live events, networking is usually partly planned, but much of it is organic.
 At the same time, the experience of meeting or chatting with someone online is qualitatively different than doing it in person.

-Technical problems.
 If you aren’t closely confident with technology, the thought of hosting an online event may be terrifying.
 Technical problems can (and possibly will) occur, but the most important is how to handle them.
 Prior to the event, make sure to be as clued up on the technology and platform as possible.

-Reduced risk is obviously the first on the list at the moment; hosting an event online completely exterminates the risk of infection or outbreak, still allowing to get the message to the audience.
+It's obviously the first on the list at the moment; hosting an event online completely exterminates the risk of infection or outbreak, still allowing to get the message to the audience.
 Maintaining the relationship is more than necessary.
 If an audience sees you as a viable resource of information and communicative despite the circumstances, it is more likely to return.

-Expanded reach.
 Deem your audience for a physical event.
 These people will probably be within a certain radius of either the business or the event venue.
 Take an event online, and you have a worldwide reach.
 This is a great advantage of virtual events.

 Similarly to the reach of the audience, you can now expand the reach of your potential collaborators or speakers.
 With location no longer being a point, any number of speakers can be included in the schedule and ‘log in’ to make live talks or provide over pre-recorded content to be used during the event.